Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Cycle scenarios

 \subsection{The $n$-cycle scenarios}

 A cycle scenario is a scenario whose measurement compatibility structure is described by a cycle graph.
-Cycle scenarios are arguably the most fundamental Kochen--Specker contextuality scenarios.
-The reason is \Vorobev’s theorem \cite{vorob1962consistent}, which guarantees that any contextuality-witnessing measurement scenario must contain an $n$-cycle (for some $n\geq 4$) as an induced sub-scenario.
+Cycle scenarios are arguably the most fundamental Kochen--Specker contextuality scenarios. \Vorobev’s theorem \cite{vorob1962consistent} guarantees that any contextuality-witnessing measurement scenario must contain an $n$-cycle (for some $n\geq 4$) as an induced sub-scenario.

 We focus on cycle scenarios in which all measurements are dichotomic, i.e. have two possible outcomes, which we label $+$ and $-$.
 The $n$-cycle scenario has $n$ measurements $A_0, \ldots, A_{n-1}$, with only consecutive measurements (modulo $n$) being compatible, so that the compatibility graph is the $n$-cycle graph $C_n$, see \Cref{fig:n-cycle}.
 Hence, the maximal contexts are the two-measurement sets of the form $\{A_i,A_{i \oplus 1}\}$, where $\oplus$ denotes addition modulo $n$.
 The simplest non-trivial (\ie contextuality-witnessing) example is that of the CHSH scenario, which corresponds to the case $n=4$.